-The work, dedicated to the memory of Pope John Paul II, starts with a “geometric” citation from the gospel of Luke (Lk 3:4–6), followed by a preface and a Prelude that set the stage for the main text.
+The work starts with a “geometric” citation from the gospel of Luke (Lk 3:4–6), followed by a preface and a Prelude that set the stage for the main text.
 The narrative is then divided into four main sections: a bit of history, a bit of math, a bit of physics, and a bit of common sense, which are supplemented by a set of notes, by the end of the book, containing pertinent references and additional explanations to the text.
 Then, the story includes a collection of poems-songs that further weaves the symbols in the parable, a postlude that emphasizes love as the solution to the evils we all face, and another Biblical quotation that reinforces the message of the parable, this time from the gospel of Matthew (Mt 19:16–24).

 See also the presentation The Hypotenuse: The Path to Peace.
 Those looking for a good song may also be interested in the music video for the song Y = X.